cwensel/bash-emr/README.md

 You must install the [AWS Command Line Interface](http://aws.amazon.com/cli/).

-You then must setup an emr_defaults.json file with your default emrsettings.
-Use the emr_defaults_sample.json as a starting point.
+You then must setup an emr_defaults.json file with your default emr settings.

+Either call:

+    aws configure set key-name <your key name> [--profile <profile-name>] aws configure set key-pair-file <path to private key>  [--profile <profile-name>]

+Or, use the emr_defaults_sample.json as a starting point:

     export EMR_DEFAULTS_JSON=/<mypath>/bash-emr/bash-emr/emr_defaults.json

+Finally, you must source the `setenv.sh` file (in your .bash_profile)

 . /<mypath>/bash-emr/setenv.sh

-Finally, you must source the `setenv.sh` file (in your .bash_profile)

-    . setenv.sh

 Usage
 -----

 To find an existing cluster:

   emrlist

 To attach to a cluster, using a _flow id_:

   emrset <flow id>

 To get the current _flow id_:

   emrset

 To remotely login to the master node of the current _flow id_:

   emrlogin

 To remotely login with just the ip address:

   emrlogin <ip address>

 Note that most commands will take the _cluster id_ or an _ip address_ to override the default _cluster id_ set using `emrset`.